Suboxone Treatment Discover Medication Assisted Treatment

 Headache

-Some people may experience headaches while taking Suboxone.
+Some individuals may develop headaches as a side effect of taking Suboxone.

 Icon depicting excessive sweating which is one withdrawal symptom of drug addiction